 In the two years since graduation I have made a beautiful, wondrous, ABC Family worthy life for myself.
 I have drained my bank account, traveled the world, fallen in love with strangers, almost killed myself with alcohol, raged my face off, ingested a multitude of substances (separately and all at once).
-I have fucked my finances, my morals, my ethics, social norms, and a few strangers I met on OKC.

 Yet every fall I start to get the sense that my life is going nowhere and I should, in fact, start picking my shit up off the floor and getting it together.

 So with this new blog I would like to grant myself a new beginning.
 I have fallen off the metaphorical horse a multitude of times and to be quite honest my ass is fucking sore and I'm over having to hop back on.
 But hop I must because otherwise I'm just going to "hands up pants down" this life and become one of those crazy people who abandon life and society as we know it and just shack up in some abandoned house in the woods for eternity.
 Like Thoreau.

 I invite you now, dear reader, to follow me on my developmental journey of twenty-something.
 Lost and confused and desperately seeking a clue as to what the hell I want to be doing with this life I have been so recklessly cast to care for.